-(r) Principles of Consolidation
+(s) Principles of Consolidation

-The consolidated financial statements incorporate the assets, liabilities and results of entities controlled by Nex Metals Explorations Limited at the end of the reporting period.
-A controlled entity is any entity over which Nex Metals Explorations Limited has the ability and right to govern the financial and operating policies so as to obtain benefits from the entity's activities.
-In preparing the consolidated financial statements, all inter-group balances and transactions between entities in the consolidated group have been eliminated in full on consolidation.
+The consolidated financial statements incorporate the assets, liabilities and results of entities controlled by the company at the end of the reporting period.
+In preparing the consolidated financial statements, all inter-group balances and transactions between entities in the consolidated entity have been eliminated in full on consolidation.
 Where controlled entities have entered or left the consolidated entity during the year, the financial performance of those entities is included only for the period of the year that they were controlled.

-(s) Critical accounting judgments, estimates and assumptions
+(t) Critical accounting judgments, estimates and assumptions

-The Directors evaluate estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
+The directors evaluate estimates and judgements incorporated into the financial statements based on historical knowledge and best available current information.
 Estimates assume a reasonable expectation of future events and are based on current trends and economic data, obtained both externally and within the consolidated entity.